-Talking about music festivals, Tomorrowland tops the list being the biggest electronic music show in the whole wide world.
-The vibes of Tomorrowland are believed to be truly magical and spectacular.
+Tomorrowland tops the list being the biggest electronic music show in the whole wide world.
 Starting from 2005, the festival is held in the town of Boom, Belgium every year and manages to attract more than 185,000 people from over 75 different countries.
-Stepping up a notch every year, Tomorrowland never fails to surprise the true music fans with the top legends in the industry like Dimitri Vegas & Like Mike, Martin Garrix and more.

-Celebrated since 1993, the Sziget festival witnesses over 550,000 people every year.
-Held in Budapest, Hungary, the Sziget festival is known to be one of the biggest multi-genre music festivals in the world.
-What’s interesting to note about this festival is the endless list of other fun activities that this festival includes.
-From dance stages and cinema to contemporary circus shows and sporting events, the Sziget festival has got it all.
-The vibes of this festival are believed to be truly unmatchable.
+Celebrated since 1993, the Sziget festival hosts over 550,000 people every year.
+Held in Budapest, Hungary, Sziget festival is one of the biggest multi-genre music festivals in the world.
+From dance stages and cinema to contemporary circus shows and sporting events, Sziget festival is a sprawling array of entertainment.

-Held every year in the Petrovaradin Fortress in the city of Novi Sad (Serbia), the EXIT festival is awarded with the “Best Major European Festival” award, not just once but twice.
+Held every year in the Petrovaradin Fortress in the city of Novi Sad, Serbia, EXIT festival was awarded with the ‘Best Major European Festival’ award, not just once but twice.
 The history of this festival dates back to 2000 when EXIT started as a student movement whose motto was to protest against the oppressive regime in Serbia and establish democracy and freedom.
-The festival by far has witnessed the performances of great celebrities including Wiz Khalifa, Snoop Dogg and DJ Shadow.

-Considered to be Malta’s largest Alternative Festival, Earth Garden Festival is held every year at the National Park.
-The festival was first held in 2007 and since then manages to attract over 25,000 enthusiastic music lovers from around the world every year.
+Malta’s largest Alternative Festival, Earth Garden Festival, is held every year at the National Park.
+The festival was first held in 2007 and since then manages to attract over 25,000 music fans from around the world every year.
 Celebrated for four days straight, the festival also includes a healing and workshop area, 2 naturally shaded campsites, an international food court, an Ethnic Market and a Kid’s area.

 Mad Cool Festival